JoryHogeveen/view-admin-as/readme.txt

 == Frequently Asked Questions ==

 = 1.
-How do I switch to a user, role or visitor? = Just click on the link!
+How do I switch to a user, role or visitor? = Just click on the link in the toolbar!

-If the amount of users is more than 10 you can find them under their roles or you can search for them.
+If the amount of users and roles combined is more than 15 you can find the users under their roles or you can search for them.

+If the amount of users is more than 100 the plugin will switch to AJAX search and won't load users in advance for performance.
+This limit can be changed through the filter: `view_admin_as_user_query_limit`

 = 2.
 How does the capability system work? =
 Only the capabilities that are allowed for your user are shown.